How to Brew Great Pour-Over Coffee

 In a pour-over preparation, the extraction happens in stages.
 The first flavors that will drip into your cup will be extremely potent and very acidic (sour, like an unripe banana); as more water absorbs different compounds from the coffee grounds, the liquid dripping into the cup will become sweeter and nuttier, with more delicate aromas shining through.
 The last bit of the brew will contribute the pleasant bitterness that gives coffee some of its complexity, and which will balance out the sweetness and fruity characteristics from the rest of the brewing process.

 While you can make pour-over coffee as complicated and geeky as you like, the basics of brewing this way are just that—basic!
-Whether you’re using an automatic drip brewer, an OXO Pour-Over with Water Tank, or a traditional drip-through cone, you’ll want to start with a clean filter (which you can pre-rinse with hot water or not, to your preference—some people find that unrinsed filters taste “papery”) and freshly ground coffee.
+Whether you’re using an automatic drip brewer, an OXO Pour-Over with Water Tank (more on how to use this coffee maker here), or a traditional drip-through cone, you’ll want to start with a clean filter (which you can pre-rinse with hot water or not, to your preference—some people find that unrinsed filters taste “papery”)—and freshly ground coffee.

 For pour-over coffee, the first and most important element you’ll want to consider is finding the right grind size to achieve the perfect extraction because the size of your grinds will determine how long the water and coffee are in contact (unlike with a French press, where the water and coffee are constantly steeping).
 It should take between 3 to 5 minutes to brew the coffee depending on the size of the batch—some of that will be dictated by the grind size, and some by how quickly or slowly the water is being poured into the coffee.